-Near the town of Solothurn, there is the village of Altreu, which is famous for its unique stork´s preservation colony.
-You can observe here more than thirty white stork pairs, which live here in the natural environment and deliver their babies here.
-You come across stork´s nest round every corner, better to say: round each roof.
-Your visit will be accompanied by the clapping of the stork´s beaks and the swishing of their wings, so don´t be scared and enjoy your visit.
+Near the town of Solothurn is the village of Altreu, which is famous for its unique stork preservation colony.
+You can observe more than thirty white stork pairs here, which live in the natural environment and deliver their babies here.
+You come across a stork´s nest around every corner, better to say, round each roof.
+Your visit will be accompanied by clapping the stork´s beaks and swishing their wings, so don´t be scared and enjoy your stay.

 How to get there